 17. These programs, along with tobacco cessation are the six conditions which the Healthy Choice Program focuses on.
-For detailed information about the Healthy Choice Program, visit our website at clevelandclinic.org/healthplan.
+For detailed information about the Healthy Choice Program, visit our website at employeehealthplan.clevelandclinic.org.

 Weight Management (for adults and children)18